 One of the best ways to improve at singing is to record yourself with some background music, this way you will know if you are singing in tune and correctly.
 Most singers tend to record themselves singing without any kind of background music, although this is also a good idea as you can focus on your singing and analyzing your singing technique.
-If you are a singer than sooner or later you will have to start recording yourself with background music.
+If you are a singer then sooner or later you will have to start recording yourself with background music.

-If you are already at the point where you have found your voice and you are confident in your singing skills than it is time to step it up a bit.
+If you are already at the point where you have found your voice and you are confident in your singing skills then it is time to step it up a bit.
 The first time you record yourself with the background music you will notice that you do not sound so clear or that you even sing out of tune a bit.
 This is normal for the first couple of times, adding background music will either slow or speed up your tempo.

-Everybody has its own tempo of singing, and if you have been practicing singing without any background music than you have learned to use your own tempo.
+Everybody has their own tempo of singing, and if you have been practicing singing without any background music then you have learned to use your own tempo.
 However, once you include background music you will find that the tempo of your singing is not the same as the tempo of the music.
 Some singers do adjust to the background music’s tempo relatively fast, while others struggle for some time.

-If you cant keep up with the music’s tempo than you should pick another song that suits your singing style.
+If you cant keep up with the music’s tempo then you should pick another song that suits your singing style.
 Some singers who make covers on YouTube and other platforms do use background music, and most of them will change the beat or the tempo of the background music.
 Slight adjustments to the speed at which the background music is playing will have a massive impact so try to experiment a bit.
 If you want to create your own background music with a guitar then check out my recent article How to sing and play guitar at the same time? ( In 11 Steps ).